sudorandom/kmcd.dev/content/posts/2025/encryption-vs-compression/index.md

 ```

 **Why it matters**
-Now *that's* what we expected to see.
+Now that's what we expected to see.
 The `compressed_then_encrypted.gpg` file is tiny (15 KB!).
 We have the same data, but it's small *and* secret.

-**Compress raw data first to capture patterns — encryption preserves the smaller size.**
+**Compress raw data first to capture patterns, and encryption preserves the smaller size.**

 #### Final Results